 Shine opts for Sazerac rye whiskey as the base of the Summer Rye; this historic rye brand from New Orleans is made at Buffalo Trace distillery, and has its own unique rye profile with bold, spicy rye notes and a somewhat subdued alcohol level.
 Generally retailing around $30 for a 750-milliliter bottle, it’s a great whiskey for the price point, enjoyable in cocktails like the Summer Rye as well as on its own; given its name and heritage, it’s no surprise that it makes an excellent Sazerac.
-However, if you’ve got another rye at home, or have a personal favorite like Bulleit, George Dickel or Old Overholt, feel free to substitute.
+However, if you’ve got another rye at home or a personal favorite, feel free to substitute.

-Rather than relying only on simple syrup for sweetness, Shine uses St-Germain Elderflower Liqueur.
-This floral and fruity liqueur was so ubiquitous in the early days of the so-called Cocktail Renaissance of the mid-to-late 2000s that it was branded with the moniker “Bartender’s Ketchup.”
+Rather than relying only on simple syrup for sweetness, Shine uses St-Germain elderflower liqueur.
+This floral and fruity liqueur was so ubiquitous in the early days of the so-called Cocktail Renaissance in the mid-to-late 2000s that it was given the moniker “Bartender’s Ketchup.”
 However, it’s no after-thought in the Summer Rye, with its notes of white flowers evoking the breeze of a summer’s day, especially when paired with apple.
 While a commonplace liqueur on bar shelves, it now has a few marketplace competitors, including Drillaurd and St Elder.

 More specific is the apple juice used: rather than any store-bought apple cider, the Summer Rye calls for fresh-pressed Fuji apple juice.
 Though its origins are in Japan, its popularity sees it in markets across the world, including the U.S. Despite the drink’s name, finding fresh apple juice is easiest in fall, especially at farmers markets and apple orchards.
 Otherwise, substituting another kind of fresh apple juice is acceptable in a pinch.